Equinor: Old Statoil

 Den Norske Stats Oljeselskap A/S was founded as a limited company owned by the Government of Norway on 14 July 1972 by a unanimous act passed by the Norwegian parliament Stortinget.
 The political motivation was Norwegian participation in the oil industry on the continental shelf and to build up Norwegian competency within the petroleum industry to establish the foundations of a domestic petroleum industry.
 Statoil was required to discuss important issues with the Minister of Industry, later Minister of Petroleum and Energy.
 Statoil was also required to submit an annual report to the parliament.

 In 1973, the company started work acquiring a presence in the petrochemical industry.
 This resulted in the development of processing plants in Rafnes and, in partnership with Norsk Hydro, the Mongstad plant in 1980.
 In 1981, the company acquired, as the first Norwegian company, operator rights on the Norwegian continental shelf on the Gullfaks field.
 1987–88 saw the largest scandal in the company's history, the Mongstad scandal that made the until then unassailable CEO Arve Johnsen withdraw.

 In the 1980s, Statoil decided to become a fully integrated petroleum company and started building the Statoil fuel station brand.
 The stations in Norway originated as Norol stations, while the stations in Denmark and Sweden were purchased from Esso in 1985, and the stations in Ireland were purchased from BP in 1992 and ConocoPhillips Jet in the mid 1990s, then sold by Statoil to Topaz Energy in 2006.
 Statoil also built up a network of stations in part of Eastern Europe in the 1990s.

+In 1990, Statoil was one of several oil companies operating in the North Sea to be affected by a labor strike, which involved about 4,000 oil workers in total.
 In 1991, the company was the target of a months-long protest and civil disobedience, mainly from Natur og Ungdom and Friends of the Earth Norway.
 The protesters opposed the building of a new research and development centre at Rotvoll, in Trondheim, Norway, a wetlands area close to the city with significant bird life.
 However, the R&D center was still built.